hackerMonica/academicpages/_pages/about.md

 [GITHUB](https://github.com/hackerMonica/CatInfoManageSystem)

-A information management system for cats , which needs full stack developing ability.
+An information management system for cats, which needs full stack developing ability.

-* Basic login, signup function and so on
+* Basic login, signup function, and so on
 * Automatically login feature
-* Beautiful appearance with customized mouse cursor
+* Beautiful appearance with a customized mouse cursor
-* Window adaptation written myself
+* Window adaptation written by myself

 -- XV6 OS Experiment -- Sep.
 2022 -- Nov.
 2022
 ======